Gómez Suárez de Figueroa y Córdoba, 1st Duke of Feria

 Gómez Suárez de Figueroa y Córdoba, 1st Duke of Feria (c.
 1520–1571) was a Spanish nobleman and diplomat, and close advisor of Philip II of Spain.

+He served as Governor of Milan, at the time part of the Spanish Empire, and was also Captain General of the Spanish Armies in Germany.

 Early life

 Probably born in Zafra, Extremadura, he was the second son of Lorenzo Suárez de Figueroa, 3rd Count of Feria, and his wife, Catalina Fernandez de Córdoba, Marchioness of Priego.

 Career

 In 1551, he became 5th Count of Feria upon the death of his elder brother Pedro, and in 1554, he travelled with Philip of Spain to England for the King's marriage to Queen Mary I. He served as Captain of the King's Guard, and was regarded as only second to Ruy Gómez in the king's confidence.
 He went on to fight against the rebellion in the Low Countries, at the Battle of St Quentin.

 After Elizabeth I's accession, he served as Philip's ambassador until he was succeeded by Bishop Álvaro de la Quadra, in May 1559.

 In 1567, Philip II elevated his County to a Dukedom when he was created the 1st Duke of Feria.
 Feria returned to Spain where he served the King as royal chamberlain.